oscar-system/Oscar.jl/docs/src/Experimental/exp_plane_curves.md

 ProjEllipticCurve
 ```

-We define a specific structure for the points on an elliptic curve, on which the operation of addition is definde.
+We define a specific structure for the points on an elliptic curve, on which the operation of addition and multiplication by an integer are defined.

 ```@docs
 Point_EllCurve